canonical/cloud-init/doc/rtd/topics/debugging.rst

 Manual SRU verification procedure
 ---------------------------------
-Below are steps that can manually test a pre-release version of cloud-init from **-proposed**
+Below are steps to manually test a pre-release version of cloud-init from **-proposed**

 .. note::